JackAlexanderClark/VideoGames_eCommerce/README.md

 - The system provides a Stripe payment option at checkout.
-- The system communicates with the Stripe API to securely handle my payment information.
-- The system confirms my purchase after successful payment, and sends me a confirmation email.
 - As a user, I want to receive a receipt after my purchase so that I have a record of my transaction.
-- After a successful purchase, the system displays a receipt page with all relevant transaction details.
+- After a successful purchase, the system displays a receipt page with all relevant transaction details, including taxes and delivery speed.

 ## User Feedback and Stories